Education

 The Challenge We Face

 Broome County currently faces a childcare deficit – there is a need for 1,464 more early childcare slots and 2,434 more after-school care slots to support children and youth.
 The U.S. Department of Health and Human Services estimates that one in four children, birth to age five, are at risk for developmental delay, leading them to lag behind their peers.
-The graduation rate across Broome County is 85%.
-However, there are disparities across the county, with some schools as low as 69%.
+Although the graduation rate across Broome County is 86%, rates among Black and economically disadvantaged students are 71% and 76%, respectively.
 Broome County youth also lack opportunities for civic engagement during out-of-school time.
-A lack of civic, job, and higher education opportunities increases the likelihood that youth will become disconnected from their community and encounter more risks as they transition to adulthood.
+A lack of civic, job and higher education opportunities increases the likelihood that youth will become disconnected from their community and encounter more risks as they transition to adulthood.

 Family Enrichment Network Community Assessment; 2020